0 %

 Offices

-Engineering Services for the Design and Analysis of the European TBMs in ITER
+Engineering services for the design and analysis of the European TBMs for ITER

 France

-Europe is developing two reference tritium breeder blanket concepts that will be tested in ITER (International Thermonuclear Experimental Reactor) under the form of Test Blanket Modules (TBMs): the Helium-Cooled Lithium-Lead (HCLL) and the Helium-Cooled Pebble-Bed (HCPB).
-IDOM is working in collaboration with Fusion for Energy in the study of the technical feasibility of new TBM (Test Blanket Modules), HCLL (Helium-Cooled Lithium Lead) and HCPB (Helium-Cooled Pebble-Bed), concepts in order to reduce their ferritic martensitic steel content, since recent studies have shown that a significant presence of ferromagnetic material within the vacuum vessel could hinder the accomplishment of certain plasma control objectives in ITER.
+Europe is developing two reference tritium breeder blanket concepts to be tested in ITER as Test Blanket Modules (TBMs): the Helium-Cooled Lithium-Lead (HCLL) and the Helium-Cooled Pebble Bed (HCPB).
+IDOM, in collaboration with Fusion for Energy, is investigating the technical feasibility of new TBM (Test Blanket Module) concepts, HCLL (Helium-Cooled Lithium-Lead) and HCPB (Helium-Cooled Pebble-Bed), to reduce their ferritic-martensitic steel content, as recent studies have shown that a significant presence of ferromagnetic material in the vacuum vessel could hinder the achievement of certain plasma control objectives in ITER.

-The Helium-Cooled Lithium-Lead (HCLL) which uses the liquid Pb-16Li as both breeder and neutron multiplier, and the Helium-Cooled Pebble-Bed (HCPB) with lithiated ceramic pebbles as breeder and beryllium pebbles as neutron multiplier are using the EUROFER reduced activation ferritic-martensitic steel as structural material and pressurized helium technology for heat extraction.
+The Helium-Cooled Lithium-Lead (HCLL), using liquid Pb-16Li as both breeder and neutron multiplier, and the Helium-Cooled Pebble Bed (HCPB), using lithiated ceramic pebbles as breeder and beryllium pebbles as neutron multiplier, use EUROFER reduced activation ferritic-martensitic steel as structural material and pressurized helium technology for heat extraction.

-Several tasks have been undertaken for the thermomechanical and thermohydraulic design and analyses of the TBMs under thermal, internal pressure and seismic loads.
+Several tasks have been undertaken for the thermomechanical and thermohydraulic design and analysis of the TBMs under thermal, internal pressure and seismic loads.

-Several FE models have been generated in the context of these works, but could be generally split into two groups: those developed for the analysis of the effects at a local TBM level of internal pressure and transient thermal loads, and that developed at a global TBM set + Port Plug Frame + VV equatorial port level for the assessment of gravity and seismic loads.
-A wide range of analyses have been conducted scoping even complex transient thermomechanical analyses.
+Several FE models have been developed in the context of this work, but they can generally be divided into two groups: those developed to analyze the effects at the local TBM level of internal pressure and transient thermal loads, and those developed at the global TBM set + port plug frame + VV equatorial port level to assess gravity and seismic loads.
+A wide range of analyses have been carried out, including complex transient thermomechanical analyses.

 Fusion